svalinn/DAGMC/doc/tools/index.rst

 ::
    prompt%> /data/opt/$USER/moab/bin/dagmc_preproc

 If you get a reply like above then you are able to use dagmc_preproc.
+If not, and the MOAB `bin` directory is not in your `$PATH`
-If not, you need to recompile with moab support following the build instructions.
+, you need to recompile with MOAB support following the build instructions.
 Once the model is in the correct form as required by our `workflow <workflow.html>`_ dagmc_preproc may be used.
 The dagmc_prepoc tool is invoked by,
 ::
    prompt%> dagmc_preproc <filename.sat> -o <output_filename.h5m> [options]